jubairskv/DevTinder/Readme.md

 - Create POST /signUp to add data to database
 - push some documents using api calls from postman
 - Error handling using try , catch

+//Diving into APIS S02-E07:

+- Difference Between JS Object and JSON Object
+- add express.json() middleware to ur app
+- make your signup API dynamic to receieve data from the end user